Download the PHP package voku/agent-loop without Composer

 Every command below is real and was verified against this repository's installed dependencies (composer require'd versions); none of it is aspirational.
 Run agent-loop <namespace> help (or --help) for a namespace's own usage.

-agent-loop board jira-sync needs a JiraIssueProvider; it is the only board command that does.
-The bare binary does not wire one (Jira clients are host-specific) — see "Programmatic use" below.
-Every other board command works against the local Markdown cards without it.
+agent-loop board external-sync is the only board command that needs a caller-provided ExternalIssueProvider implementation.
+The bare binary does not ship one because tracker clients are host-specific; every other board command works against local Markdown cards without it.

 agent-loop review blindspots: deterministic review boundary